-Most people at very high risk from COVID-19 (coronavirus) will be protected against the virus once they have been fully vaccinated.
+Most people at very high risk from COVID-19 (coronavirus) will be protected against the virus once they have had their:

 If you have not been vaccinated against COVID-19, talk to your GP or hospital care team if you are at very high risk from COVID-19.

 You can also go to a walk-in clinic to get vaccinated without an appointment at certain times.

 If your child has a pre-existing health condition, talk to your GP about how best to protect them.